skbly7/django-cas2/PROXY_AUTHENTICATION.md

 pip install -e git+git://github.com/jaylett/django_concurrent_test_server.git#egg=django_concurrent_test_server
 ```

-The server works pretty much as the normal test server and you start the server with:
+The server works pretty much as the normal test server and you start the server with the 0.0.0.0
+address to allow connections on any IP address and not just the local host (127.0.0.1) which is
+default.
 ```
 python manage.py runconcurrentserver 0.0.0.0:8000
 ```